For the last 4 days I've woken up with a stiff knee. Started as a tightness on the outer upper right knee. Only painful to walk or bend.

 The pain isn't severe but it's definitely noticeable.
 Do I need to stop riding completely before thinking about doing any rehab exercises?
 Is there a minimum time lay off for a mild niggle?

-When I was just starting to ride again after my surgery (not knee surgery) last year I would get quite bad pain in one of my knees feet a few rides, and had to rest for a few days.
+When I was just starting to ride again after my surgery (not knee surgery) last year I would get quite bad pain in one of my knees after a few rides, and had to rest for a few days.
 When it had more or less settled I would do another couple of rides and then rest again when it flared up.
 This went on for a couple of months but the pain has now gone completely and I’m back to doing long, fast rides.
 I never did any physio or any really long rests, just waited for a couple of days each time until I could ride comfortably.

 What I’m trying to say is that the key thing is listening to your body, just like with sleep, eating etc. If it’s too painful to ride, don’t.
 When it feels ok, try a ride and see what happens.
 It’s extremely unlikely that you will do any serious lasting damage, but if the pain is getting worse then your knee is trying to tell you something!
 Maybe take a few days off to start with and see how it feels.
 As far as I can tell most cycling related knee pain will get better with at most a bit of physio and possibly a bike fit.